stocktaylor/Xbox-BC-for-PC-Research/README.md

-# Xbox 360 Backward Compatibility Project - Fuzion Frenzy®
+# Original Xbox Backward Compatibility Project - Fuzion Frenzy®

-This project is an Xbox 360 backward compatibility package that allows Xbox 360 games to run on Windows 10/11 using an emulator.
-The package is designed to run the game "Fuzion Frenzy®" on PC.
+This project is research into the Original Xbox backward compatibility package that allows Original Xbox games to run on Windows 10/11 using an emulator.
+The specific package analyized is designed to run the game "Fuzion Frenzy®" on PC.

+Microsoft announced this functionality on July 22nd, 2026 and made 4 Original Xbox games available.
+The games can be downloaded via the Xbox app, and the file structure below is what is contained within the installation folder.

 ## Project Structure